webfx-demos/webfx-pacman/README.md

 ## About this project

-Repository [Pac-Man games](https://github.com/armin-reichert/pacman-basic) contains is a UI-agnostic Java implementation of the classic Arcade games Pac-Man and Ms. Pac-Man.
+Repository [Pac-Man games](https://github.com/armin-reichert/pacman-basic) contains a UI-agnostic Java implementation of the classic Arcade games Pac-Man and Ms. Pac-Man.
 A JavaFX user interface for these games, with 2D and 3D play scenes, can be found [here](https://github.com/armin-reichert/pacman-javafx).